JohannesGro/PyPerf/doc/benchsuite.rst

 Each benchmark has three attribute.

-:file: The *file* which includes the benchmark.
-These file is imported like modules in pyhton.
-Subpackage names are separated from their parent package name by dots.
+:file: The *file* which contains the benchmark.
+This file could be a absolute path.
-:className: Name of the benchmark class.
+:className: Name of the benchmark class in the file.
 :args: *args* includes a dict to configure the benchmark.
 The arguments listed here can be used within the bench (*self.args*).